nycmeshnet/nycmeshnet.github.io/faq/index.md

 ## <a name="other-router"></a>Can I use my own different router?

-No, the router we currently support and recommend is the Ubiquiti NanoStation M5.
-Our [download page](../download) has our firmware for this router and links to buy.
-We sometimes have pre-configured routers at the [meetups](http://www.meetup.com/nycmesh), available at cost $90 for the NanoStation.
+No, the router we currently support and recommend for building-to-building is the Ubiquiti NanoStation M5.
+For supernode connections you will need a LiteBeamAC or NanoBeamAC router.
+Our [download page](../download) has our firmware for the NanoStation and links to buy.
 We are working on supporting other routers.

-TP-Link have locked down some of their routers, and others are not supported well by OpenWrt, so we unfortunately are looking at other options at the moment.
+TP-Link have locked down some of their routers, and others are not supported well by OpenWrt, so we unfortunately are looking at other options for indoor routers at the moment.

 ## <a name="no-view"></a>Can I install a router if I have no view or no rooftop access?